dcarroll/eai/README.md

                                                                                     web location is 50 MB.

   -t, --type=type                                                                   (required) Type of dataset data.
-                                                                                    Valid values are image and
+                                                                                    Valid values are text-intent and
-                                                                                    image-multi-label.
+                                                                                    text-sentiment.
 Available in
                                                                                     Einstein Vision API version 2.0 and
                                                                                     later.